 On-site business energy audit

 There are a wide range of energy auditors in the UK.
-They will provide your business with an on-site consultation, highlighting areas where you could save money.
+They will provide your business with an on-site consultation, highlighting areas where you can make energy savings.

-During an on-site energy audit, an expert will visit for a day to assess your energy usage.
-They will provide advice on reducing your consumption levels.
+During an on-site energy audit, an expert will visit for a day to assess your commercial energy usage.
+They will provide advice on how you can reduce your consumption levels.
 They will also assess the equipment including air conditioning, heating systems, lighting, and any other appliances.

-They will provide you with an action plan outlining your current energy usage and ways to reduce energy.
+They will provide you with an action plan outlining your current usage and ways to reduce energy.
 You should receive details of how much any proposed changes will cost and the likely impact of the changes.
 This will help you make an informed decision on what action you would like to take.

 Over the phone business energy audit

 An expert will ask you a series of questions about your usage over the phone.

 They will use this information to provide you with a plan on how you can improve your energy efficiency.
 The plan will contain a series of energy-saving tips and the costs involved.

-An over the phone energy audit may be free to new customers when you switch energy business supplier.
+An over the phone energy audit may be free to new customers when you switch commercial energy suppliers.

 DIY business energy audit

 Start by taking a quick tour of your premises.
 You should check for air leaks around doorways, identify the types of light bulbs you use, and look at the insulation.
 Take notes of every issue you have found so you can prioritise which ones need to be tackled first.